fjfish/ex-werds/README.md

 It uses a word list that was derived from the excellent tool [Scowl](http://wordlist.aspell.net/) with the command `./mk-list english british american 70 --accents strip > dictionary` - which gives is a list of several thousand words with no accents.

-Note that the word list has not been cleaned up, be careful of folks who get offended easily.
+Note that the word list has only been minimally cleaned up, be careful of folks who get offended easily.

 ## Installation